jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 14 Concessions treated as granted under Conservation Act 1987
 (1) When given effect in accordance with clause 11, an approval referred to in paragraph (a)﻿(i) of the definition of concession that is granted under this Act has the same force and effect for its duration, and according to its terms and conditions, as if it were a concession granted under the Conservation Act 1987, except that section 17A of that Act does not apply.
-(2) An application for a variation to or an extension of the concession must be determined by the Minister of Conservation in accordance with Part 3B of the Conservation Act 1987 with the following modifications:
+(2) An application for a variation to, an extension of, or a transfer of the concession must be determined by the Minister of Conservation in accordance with Part 3B of the Conservation Act 1987 with the following modifications:
   (a) sections 17S, 17SC, 17U(1), (3), (4), and (8), 17W, and 49 of that Act do not apply; and
   (b) unless section 17ZC(1) or (3) of that Act applies, sections 53 and 54 of this Act apply with all necessary modifications as if—
     (i) references in sections 53 and 54 to the panel were references to the Minister of Conservation; and